10 Website Design Principles for Creating an Engaging User Experience

 A well-structured website with consistent colours, fonts, navigation menus, etc., throughout (including subpages) will consistently deliver an enjoyable user experience.
 The site will be easy to use because people are used to interacting with sites that look like yours.

-Ultimately, consistency in design choices helps visitors navigate around the rest of your site without needing instructions – because most websites work precisely how we expect them to.
+Ultimately, consistency in design choices helps visitors navigate around the rest of your site without needing instructions, because most websites work precisely how we expect them to.
 It's one less thing for them to learn while attempting to get what they want from you.

-That's why we recommend following our design guidelines: creating a solid digital presence relies on consistency in more minor elements coming together into one bigger picture.
+That's why we recommend following our design guidelines: creating a solid digital presence relies on consistency in minor elements coming together into one bigger picture.

 Navigation and Usability Considerations

-Website design demands the consideration of navigation and usability.
-Indeed, creating an intuitive menu is integral to enabling users' discovery of information.
-Fundamentally, a clear and logical structure is critical if a website is to make sense for users.
-By sticking to best practices for website navigation, including descriptive labels, hierarchical menus and aids that guide navigation clearly throughout the site – such as breadcrumbs or an active state on links – businesses can create a better user experience and reduce cognitive load.
+By sticking to best practices for website navigation, including descriptive labels, hierarchical menus and aids that guide navigation clearly throughout the site, such as breadcrumbs or an active state on links, businesses can create a better user experience and reduce cognitive load.

-Usability also means making important information obvious: putting it front-and-centre (in web-design parlance above the fold) so visitors don't have to scroll down or include search functionality so they can find exactly what they want.
+Usability also means making important information obvious: putting it front-and-centre (in web-design parlance, above the fold) so visitors don't have to scroll down or include search functionality so they can find exactly what they want.
 For example, placing the search box on the top right has become a convention because people are used to looking there.
 Make sure your search returns accurate results, too.

 By baking in usability from the get-go, you'll ensure your visitors can reach their goal more efficiently, resulting in happy customers returning.